Skip to content

 Finally, ACV and ARR highlight the importance of retaining your existing customers.
 Since these metrics focus on recurring revenue, any customer churn will directly impact your bottom line.
 Monitoring ACV and ARR helps you prioritize customer success initiatives and proactively address any issues that may lead to cancellations or downgrades.

-Financial Forecasting and Analysis
+Financial Forecasting with ACV and ARR

 ACV and ARR are crucial inputs for creating accurate revenue forecasts.
 By multiplying your average ACV by the number of new customers you expect to acquire, you can project your future revenue growth.
 Similarly, ARR helps you establish a baseline for your recurring revenue and understand how changes in your customer base will impact your overall financial performance.